Brandon Crawford Preview, Player Props: Giants vs. Guardians

 Brandon Crawford At The Plate

-- Crawford has 10 doubles, a triple, six home runs and 23 walks while hitting .202.
+- Crawford is hitting .198 with 10 doubles, a triple, six home runs and 23 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.